First United Methodist Church

 Church Conference

-Join us for a Church Conference on Tuesday, May 28 at 6:30pm in the Fellowship Hall.
-The purpose of this conference is to address Pastor compensation as it aligns with staff bonuses.
-We will also vote on accepting Jared Tucker’s appointment as a local pastor of First UMC Winter Park.
+Join us for a Church Conference on Tuesday, June 17 at 6pm in the Fellowship Hall.
+The purpose of this conference is to address Pastor compensation.

 Please note that according to the Book of Discipline, everyone is welcome to attend, but only church members are able to vote at this conference.